I recently had a conversation with a startup founder who was in the middle of calculating time to fill and measuring the success of his HR team.

 Time To Fill vs. Time To Hire

-Unfilled roles often mean that current team members take on additional responsibilities, potentially impacting overall productivity and morale.
+Unfilled roles often mean that current team members take on additional responsibilities, which can potentially impact overall productivity and morale.

 The formula for time to fill is: